elenabakhtina/19thCenturyLiterature_PredictingGender/README.md

 I'm starting with classical literature of 19th century, which is my first research in a series of few.

 To get the data, I visited [the Gutenberg Project](http://www.gutenberg.org/wiki/Main_Page).
-Altogether I analyzed novels and short stories written by 60 authors (30 men/30 women).
+Altogether my data contain novels and short stories written by 60 authors (30 men/30 women).
+Because my original texts varied in lengh, from multi-volume novels to one-page short stories, I needed to split the texts into smaller texts of roughly the same lengh.
+I tried splitting by a predefined number of lines and by paragraph.